backbonex/osAndBrowserDetection/README.md

 # osAndBrowserDetection
-Detects OS and brower and writes CSS class to html element
+Detects OS and browser and writes CSS class to html element

 Browser classes:
 * mozilla